ergoplatform/ergodocs/docs/dev/protocol/tx/min-fee.md

   - Fees
   - Transaction Fees
 ---
+# Dust-prevent Fees in Ergo
+Due to the Spam-preventing strategy, each box in Ergo should contain a minimal nanoerg, which is decided by the parameter voted by miners and the box's size.
+Every output box in a transaction should comply this rule.
+It is used for preventing dust in ergo thus alleviating spam attack to Ergo.

 # Transaction Fees in Ergo

-Ergo's transaction fee system is both flexible and explicit, with a minimum threshold defined by the protocol.
-This minimum fee is determined by the serialized size of the box being created, known as the **fee box**.
+Ergo's transaction fee system is both flexible and explicit, with a minimum threshold defined by the protocol (the Dust-prevent Fees).
+This minimum fee is contained in a special output box and should be no less than the minimum threshold, known as the **fee box**.

 /// details | Transactions
     {type: info, open: true}
 Each Ergo [transaction](transaction.md) is an atomic state transition operation, destroying one or more [boxes](format.md) from the state and creating new ones.
-Unlike Bitcoin's implicit fee system, Ergo's fee structure is explicit, requiring a distinct output to a specific address for fees. **This is in addition to the minimal ERG value required for a box to exist.**
+Unlike Bitcoin's implicit fee system, Ergo's fee structure is explicit, which means users should explicitly provide a fee box to the miner, which also means transaction requires a distinct output to a specific address for fees (the **fee box**). **This is in addition to the minimal ERG value required for a box to exist.**
 ///

 ## Fee Calculation

-Transaction fees depend on the fee box's serialized size, with a minimum of **360 nanoerg per byte**.
+Transaction fees depend on the users willing to the speed of transaction being processed, with a minimum of **360 nanoerg per byte** (the Dust-prevent Fees).
 A good rule of thumb is **0.001 ERG (1,000,000 NanoErg) per box**.
+The more Erg you put into this fee box, the faster your transaction may be included in a block and be processed.

 ## Miner Transaction Prioritization

-Miners prioritize transactions based on either the fee per byte or the validation cost unit.
+Miners prioritize transactions based on either the fee per byte or the fee per validation cost unit.
 These criteria are adjustable via a [voting mechanism among miners](governance.md).
 Nodes can sort transactions based on these metrics, settable in the [node configuration](conf-node.md#mempool).

 ```conf
 # Mempool transaction sorting scheme ("random", "bySize", or "byExecutionCost")